justinFlorence/Microstrip_Patch_Antenna_Simulation/README.md

 ---

-## Documentation

-- **README.md**: This document offers a quick start guide and an overview of the project.
-- **report.pdf** (optional): A detailed report can include theoretical background, design equations, parametric studies, and final results.
-Place it in the `docs` folder.

----

-## License

-Include a `LICENSE` file if you plan on sharing this project publicly under an open-source license.
-Common choices include MIT, BSD, or GPL.

----

 **By following this workflow, you can quickly iterate on your antenna design, visualize key performance metrics, and refine the geometry until you achieve your desired performance at your target frequency.**